neqkir/statistical-natural-language-processing/reading.md

 An empiricist framework allows an interest for statistical NLP.

-*Linguistics should answer
+*.Linguistics should answer*

-- What kind of things do people say?
+-What kind of things do people say?

-- What do these things say/ask/request about the world?
+-What do these things say/ask/request about the world?

-*Grammaticality, no binary rule to distinguish grammatical from ungrammatical occurences
+*.Grammaticality, no binary rule to distinguish grammatical from ungrammatical occurences*